 Consequently, car parking provision should be limited to that which is necessary to support the development and to ensure that the site does not place additional pressure on on-street parking within the vicinity of the site (both within the LBRuT and the London Borough of Hounslow).
+A car-free development may be considered where suitable mitigation is secured to limit onstreet parking.
 Car parking necessary to support the viability and operability of non-residential uses, should be agreed through the planning application Movement and Access Strategy.
 Car parking provision will be required for on-site car clubs or carpooling schemes and for blue-badge holders.